YasserdahouML/visper/README.md

-This repository contains **ViSpeR**, a large-scale dataset for Visual Speech Recognition for Arabic, Chinese, French and Spanish.
+This repository contains **ViSpeR**, a large-scale dataset and models for Visual Speech Recognition for Arabic, Chinese, French and Spanish.

 ## Dataset Summary: